reactjs/react.dev/src/content/reference/react-dom/components/form.md

 ### Display a form submission error without JavaScript {/*display-a-form-submission-error-without-javascript*/}

-Displaying a form submissions error message without JavaScript requires that:
+Displaying a form submission error message before the JavaScript bundle loads for progressive enhancement requires that:

 1. `<form>` be rendered by a [Server Component](/reference/react/use-client)
 1. the function passed to the `<form>`'s `action` prop be a [Server Action](/reference/react/use-server)
 1. the `useFormState` Hook be used to display the error message

-`useFormState` takes two parameters: an [Server Action](/reference/react/use-server) and a inital state. `useFormState` returns two values, a state variable and a action.
+`useFormState` takes two parameters: a [Server Action](/reference/react/use-server) and an inital state. `useFormState` returns two values, a state variable and an action.
 The action returned by `useFormState` should be passed to the `action` prop of the form.
 The state varible returned by `useFormState` can be used to displayed an error message.
 The value returned by the [Server Action](/reference/react/use-server) passed to `useFormState` will be used to update the state variable.

 <Sandpack>